-Also included in table 2.1 are the assumed ultimate annual percent reductions in mortality recommended by the 1994-96, 1999, 2003, 2007, and 2011 Technical Panels and the median response from actuaries, demographers, biologists, and economists who participated in the 1997 Society of Actuaries Seminar.
+Also included in table 2.1 are the ultimate annual percent reductions in mortality recommended by the 1994-96, 1999, 2003, 2007, 2011, and 2015 Technical Panels and the median response from actuaries, demographers, biologists, and economists who participated in the 1997 Society of Actuaries Seminar.
 Focusing on mortality for ages 65 and over, it should be noted that since 2000, the Trustees' intermediate assumptions have provided for an ultimate rate of reduction that is somewhat less than the average experienced since 1900.
 While the 1999 Technical Panel recommended significantly faster ultimate rates of reduction, the 2003 Panel suggested rates of reduction closer to the Trustees' assumptions.
 In addition, the improvement suggested by the 2003 Panel would be even closer to the Trustees' assumptions if the deceleration they envisioned were assumed to occur more uniformly in the future, rather than just starting after 75 years.
-The 2007 Technical Panel recommended faster improvement than what has been assumed by the Trustees and recommended using the experience since 1950 as the primary basis for setting the rates of improvement.
+The 2007 Technical Panel recommended faster improvement than what has been assumed by the Trustees, and recommended using the experience since 1950 as the primary basis for setting the rates of improvement.
 The 2011 Technical Panel recommended targeting 88.7 years of life expectancy at birth in 2085, which implied a considerably faster ultimate rate of improvement.
+The 2015 Technical panel recommended an overall rate of improvement of 1.0 percent.
 A further analysis of the recommendations of previous technical panels is presented later in this report.

-Comparisons of historical and assumed rates of improvement are included in table 2.2.
-All rates of improvement shown in this table reflect age-sex adjustment1 to the distribution of the 2010 United States population.
-For the age group 65 and over (where mortality is concentrated), the rate of improvement experienced during 1900-2011 averaged 0.78 percent, while the rate of improvement during 1982-2011 averaged 0.82 percent.
-Thus, the average rate of improvement for the most recent 29 years about equaled the average rate of improvement for the entire 1900-2011 period.
-In fact, mortality at ages 65 and over generally improved at about this rate, or less, during 1900-2011 with the exception of two notable periods.
+Comparisons of historical and projected rates of improvement are included in table 2.2.
+All rates of improvement shown in this table reflect age-sex adjustment to the distribution of the 2010 United States population.
+For the age group 65 and over (where mortality is concentrated), the rate of improvement experienced during 1900-2013 averaged 0.81 percent.
+In the most recent two sub-periods, there has been both a period of fast improvement (1.78 percent per year for 1999 through 2009) and a period of slow improvement (0.48 percent per year for 2009 through 2013).
+In fact, mortality at ages 65 and over generally improved at about 0.51 percent per year, or less, during 1900-2013 with the exception of three notable periods.
 The first was for the World War II period and subsequent years, 1936-1954.
 During this time frame, dramatic advances in the standard of living were achieved due to expanded medical practice including the introduction of antibiotics.
 The second period was from 1968-1982, during which additional dramatic advancements in medicine were made and access to medical services was greatly expanded through Medicare and Medicaid for the old, frail, and disadvantaged, those who account for the vast majority of deaths in the population.
+During the third period, 1999-2009, advances in medicines and surgical treatments led to rapid improvements.
+Cancer and cardiovascular patients especially benefitted from these advancements.